riscv-software-src/riscof/docs/source/overview.rst

   under consideration.
 This list is presented as a YAML file and more information on this format is available in :ref:`testlist`.

-  This utility is currently internal to RISCOF and is not available as a separate cli (command line interface).
+  This utility is currently internal to RISCOF and is not available as a separate CLI (command line interface).
 Neither users or contributors should need to deal with this utility as a separate module.